daxcee/sahat.github.com/_posts/2014-02-26-implementing-password-reset-in-nodejs.md

 });
 ```

-At this stage you have a basic, but fully functional application with
+At this stage you have a basic, but functional application with
 **Home**, **Login** and **Signup** pages.
 We have everything but the password
 reset feature, which was the entire point of this tutorial.